ourcodingclub/ourcodingclub.github.io/_tutorials/modelling.md

 4. [Practice generalised linear models](#generalised)
 5. [Challenge yourself!](#challenge)

 Things get real in this tutorial!
 As you are setting out to answer your research questions, often you might want to know what the effect of X on Y is, how X changes with Y, etc. The answer to "What statistical analysis are you going to use?" will probably be a model of some sort.
 A model in its simplest form may look something like:

 `temp.m <- lm(soil.temp ~ elevation)` - i.e. we are trying to determine the effect of elevation (the _independent_, _predictor_, or _explanatory_ variable) on soil temperature (the _dependent_, or _response_ variable).
 We might hypothesise that as you go up in elevation, the soil temperature decreases, which would give you a negative effect (i.e. a downward slope).

 A slightly more complicated model might look like: `skylark.m <- lm(abundance ~ treatment + farm.area, family = poisson, data = skylarks)`.
 Here you are modelling `abundance`, the response variable, as a function of `treatment` (e.g. a categorical variable describing different types of farms) AND of `farm.area` (i.e. the size of each farm where abundance data were collected), which are both your explanatory variables.
 The `family` argument refers to the _distribution_ of the data.
 In this case, `abundance` represents count, zero-inflated data (allows for zero-valued observations), for which a Poisson distribution is suitable (but more on this later).
 The `data` argument refers to the data frame in which all the variables are stored.

 Are your data all nicely formatted and ready for analysis?
 You can check out our [Data formatting and manipulation tutorial]({{ site.baseurl }}/tutorials/piping/index.html) if tidying up your data is still on your to-do list, but for now we'll provide you with some ready-to-go data to get practising!

 {% capture callout %}
-Go to [the Github repository for this tutorial](https://github.com/ourcodingclub/CC-8-Modelling), click on `Clone\Download`, select `Download ZIP` and then unzip the files to a folder on your computer.
+Go to [the Github repository for this tutorial](https://github.com/ourcodingclub/CC-8-Modelling), click on `Code`, select `Download ZIP` and then unzip the files to a folder on your computer.
 If you are registered on GitHub, you can also clone the repository to your computer and start a version-controlled project in RStudio.
 For more details on how to start a version-controlled project, please check out our [Intro to Github for version control]({{ site.baseurl }}/tutorials/git/index.html) tutorial.
 {% endcapture %}
 {% include callout.html content=callout colour=alert %}